dotnet/docs/docs/csharp/programming-guide/classes-and-structs/restricting-accessor-accessibility.md

 -   The accessibility level on the accessor must be more restrictive than the accessibility level on the property or indexer itself.

 ## Access Modifiers on Overriding Accessors
  When you override a property or indexer, the overridden accessors must be accessible to the overriding code.
-Also, the accessibility level of both the property/indexer, and that of the accessors, must match the corresponding overridden property/indexer and the accessors.
+Also, the accessibility of both the property/indexer and its accessors must match the corresponding overridden property/indexer and its accessors.
 For example:

  [!code-csharp[csProgGuideIndexers#7](../../../csharp/programming-guide/classes-and-structs/codesnippet/CSharp/restricting-accessor-accessibility_2.cs)]